InternetElectronic

 The Golden Rule: Use an Ethernet Cable

 Wi-Fi is susceptible to interference from walls, microwaves, and even your neighbor's router.
 This interference causes "packet loss" (data that gets lost in transit and must be re-sent), resulting in stuttering gameplay.
 Connecting your gaming device directly to your router using a Cat 6 Ethernet cable eliminates wireless interference entirely, providing a rock-solid, incredibly low-latency connection.
+Even high-end Wi-Fi 6 routers cannot match the physical stability of copper wire connectivity.

 Quality of Service (QoS) Optimization

 If you live in a household where multiple people are streaming Netflix or downloading large files while you play, your gaming packets will get stuck in traffic.
 Modern gaming routers feature a setting called Quality of Service (QoS).
 QoS allows you to prioritize gaming traffic over all other types of data on your network.
 By enabling QoS and setting your PC or console as the highest priority, your game packets skip the queue, ensuring smooth gameplay even on a congested network.
+Another tip is using a fast public DNS resolver (such as Cloudflare's 1.1.1.1 or Google's 8.8.8.8) which reduces domain name resolution latency during server matchmaking.

 Network traffic routing